ibm-cloud-docs/activity-tracker/analyze/bss_mfa_events.md

 * **This user has no external authentication set up**: Sets an external authentication provider.

 In the events that are generated, `requestData` includes information that you can use to monitor these actions in your account:
-* Field **iam_id**: Informs about the user in your account that has a login setting updated.
+* Field **iam_id**: The user in your account whose login setting is updated.
 * Field **2FA**: Defines whether MFA is set on or off for the user.
 When it is set to false, MFA is not set for that user.
 Valid values are *true* and *false*.
 * Field **security_questions_setup**: Defines whether the user has defined the security questions in his profile.
 Valid values are *true* and *false*.
-* Field **self_manage**: Defines whether a user can configure his log in settings on how to log in to the account.
+* Field **self_manage**: Defines whether a user can configure his log in settings.
 This field is set to `true` to allow a user to set password expiration, turn on security questions for login, and define allowed IP addresses for log in to {{site.data.keyword.cloud_notm}} and from classic infrastructure API calls.

 ### Requiring security questions at login
 {: #mfa_events_acc_1}

 You can add an extra layer of security at login by requiring users to answer a security question.

-You set on this setting per user.
+You set this setting per user.

 To be able to set on this setting, the user must set up answers to three security questions in their profile.
 [Leaern more](/docs/account?topic=account-types).

 After the user has configured the 3 security questions, you can [set on the setting **Require MFA security questions at login**](/docs/account?topic=account-questions).
 This action generates an event with action **user-management.user-setting.update**.

-See the sample of the `requestData` field when the **Require MFA security questions at login:** property is enabled.
+The following is an example of the `requestData` field when the **Require MFA security questions at login:** property is enabled.
 Notice that the `requestData.security_questions_setup` field is set to `true`.

 ```json
 "action": "user-management.user-setting.update",